reirep/ImgManipulation/readme.md

 ### CLI

 ### Interractive mode

+## Availables filters

 ## TODO
 - The TODO list
 - Jar
 - Better doc
+- The list of available filters and how they work
 - ...

 ## Dependencies